Milley defends calls for Chinese to end Trump presidency | ExBulletin

 Milley defends calls for Chinese to end Trump presidency

-WASHINGTON The senior US military officer told Congress on Tuesday that he knew former President Donald Trump had no plans to attack China and that it was his job to reassure the Chinese of this fact in the phone calls which sparked outrage from some lawmakers.
+WASHINGTON (AP) The top US military officer told Congress on Tuesday he knew former President Donald Trump had no plans to attack China and it was his job to reassure the Chinese did this in phone calls that sparked outrage from some lawmakers.

-Army General Mark Milley, chairman of the Joint Chiefs of Staff, loudly defended two appeals he made to his Chinese counterpart, saying he was responding to reports of reports that the China was worried about a US attack.
+Army General Mark Milley, chairman of the Joint Chiefs of Staff, vehemently defended two appeals he made to his Chinese counterpart, saying he was responding to reports of reports that China worried about an American attack.

-I know, I’m sure, that President Trump had no intention of attacking the Chinese. … And it was my secretary-led responsibility to convey that intention to the Chinese, Milley told the Senate Armed Services Committee on Tuesday.
+I know, I’m sure, that President Trump had no intention of attacking the Chinese. … And it was my secretary-led responsibility to convey that intention to the Chinese, Milley told the Senate Armed Services Committee.
 My task at that time was to defuse.
 My message was once again consistent: stay calm, steady and defuse yourself.
 We are not going to attack you.

-Milley was at the center of a firestorm after reports that he called in General Li Zuocheng of the People’s Liberation Army to assure him that the United States was not suddenly going to war or attack the China.
+Milley has been at the center of the controversy after reports that he called on General Li Zuocheng of the People’s Liberation Army to assure him that the United States was not suddenly going to war or attack China.
 Details of the calls were first broadcast in excerpts from the recently published book Peril by Washington Post reporters Bob Woodward and Robert Costa.

 Some US lawmakers have said Milley has overstepped his authority and called on President Joe Biden to fire him.
 Trump called Milley a traitor, called him nuts, and said Milley never told me about calls made to China.